 Barriers to International Contact

 There are no legal barriers to communication and contact internationally.
-That said, there may be cultural limitation on CSOs interacting with international actors is that it could be considered an act of disloyalty when criticizing the government in the international arena.
+That said, there may be cultural limitation on CSOs interacting with international actors in that it could be considered an act of disloyalty when criticizing the government in the international arena.

 Barriers to Resources

 CSOs are permitted to receive foreign funding via grants or donations.
 In addition, CSOs are permitted to acquire and dispose of property, contract personnel, invest resources, and import and export goods.
 To prevent money laundering, Colombian banks require a document officially translated into Spanish that describes the origin of support when the funds are converted to pesos.

 |UN Universal Periodic Review Reports||Third Session